SridharRamesh/HowSridharThinks/content/drafts/Golay.md

 ***

-For square root bound on quadratic codes, see https://sci-hub.ru/https://www.jstor.org/stable/2100534 ("A New Form of the Square Root Bound" by Assmus et al)
+For square root bound on quadratic codes, see https://sci-hub.ru/https://www.jstor.org/stable/2100534 ("A New Form of the Square Root Bound" by Assmus et al).
+This is explained also below.

 ***